erikbratton/Stat-tracking-website/README.md

 Technologies Used:
 Node.js for server-side development
-Expres to simplify server-side development
+Express to simplify server-side development
 MongoDB for database management
 JavaScript for dynamic frontend interactivity
 EJS (Embedded JavaScript) for rendering views